dennistoting162/MyPowerBI_Portfolio/Healthcare_Revenue_Cycle_Analytics_Dashboard/README.md

-## 👩‍💻 Author
+## Professional Experience

 **Dennis Toting**
-- 🎓 More than 10 Years in Data and Analytics Expirience
+- 📈 10+ Years of Experience in Data Analytics, Reporting, and Business Intelligence
-- 🎓 More than 5 Years in Data Engineering Role
+- ⚙️ 5+ Years of Experience in Data Engineering and ETL Development
-- 🎓 More than 5 Years in Bussness Intelegence Role
+- 📊 5+ Years of Experience in Business Intelligence, Dashboard Development, and Data Visualization